Ragnarson/ragnarson-blog/source/posts/2013-09-24-how-to-manage-front-end-packages-in-rails-with-bower.md

 [gridism](http://cobyism.com/gridism/) or [normalize](http://necolas.github.io/normalize.css/)).
 In general it is the same thing for HTML/CSS/JS what Bundler is for Ruby.
 Not so long time ago version 1.0 has been released and the current stable version is 1.2.
 Let's take a look at how to use it and integrate with a Rails app.
+READMORE

 ## Workflow